A woman holds up a large whitehead fish caught on a frozen lake

 Other species present in Whitefish Lake include northern pike and smallmouth bass.
 There is the occasional large pike, but most will be under 10 pounds.
 Bass are a rare catch in the winter, but they grow big in Whitefish Lake.

-For more information about fishing on Whitefish Lake, visit Superior Country.
+Learn more about ice fishing in Superior Country.

 Lac des Mille Lacs